astronomer/docs/astro/configure-idp.md

 To integrate Azure as your IdP for Astro you must have:

 - An Azure subscription.
-- A [Microsoft Entra ID tenant](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-create-new-tenant) with `Global Administrator` privileges.
+- [Cloud Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator) permissions on Microsoft Entra ID.
-- [Organization Owner](user-permissions.md) privileges in the Organization you're configuring.
+- [Organization Owner](user-permissions.md) permissions in the Organization you're configuring.
 - At least one [verified domain](manage-domains.md).

 #### Step 1: Register Astro as an application on Azure